 Message from the Founding Headmaster

-Welcome to Founders Classical Academy.
+Welcome to Founders Classical Academy of Leander!
 The mission of Founders Classical Academy is to train the minds and improve the hearts of young men and women through a rigorous, classical education in the liberal arts and sciences, with instruction in good character and civic virtue.
 It is a high calling, and a difficult one, but is a calling that brings great rewards for those who strive.

 Our school hopes not merely to care for our students, but to help them fill their minds with knowledge.
 Our methods are the old-fashioned ones—we diagram sentences, we read the great and difficult books, we memorize and recite poetry, we do mathematical proofs.
 We do things the hard way because we know that there are no shortcuts when it comes to understanding and because we believe that the things we study are worth the effort.
 At Founders Classical Academy, we want to really know things, not just appear to know them.